kwatraAkshay1995/Santa4You/README.md

-One bug: When you enter the email which doesn't exist, on the update wishlist tab it still sends the verification code in the logs (minor fix but its already past the submission time) but when user submits the updated wishlist it return User not found error correctly
+**One bug:** When you enter the email which doesn't exist, on the update wishlist tab it still sends the verification code in the logs (minor fix but its already past the submission time) but when user submits the updated wishlist it returns User not found error correctly.